How Much Does a Trip to Italy Cost?

 In Italy, the main transportation we used was train.
 If you go to the three main cities of Rome, Florence and Venice, you can easily get from one to the other via train.
 The trains in Italy are clean, comfortable and super fast.

 The only thing you need to remember is that you should buy tickets and reserve seats ahead of time.
+Not only are they cheaper the farther in advance you buy, but you will also have more options for travel times.
 Can you get train tickets if you try to buy them at the last minute?
 Maybe.
-But we found that in high season, the trains were full, so we bought and printed tickets from home before leaving on our trip.
+But we found that in high season, the trains were full, so we bought tickets from home before leaving on our trip.
 It was easy to book them on the Italia Rail website.

 The cost of train tickets can vary depending on the time of day, day of the week, speed of the train and low vs. high season.
 The more direct trains are the most convenient but also cost more.
 Based on our experience, here are the approximate costs of train travel when visiting the three main cities of Italy for a family of four:

-Total train tickets for a Rome-Florence-Venice trip: $565
+Approximate total train tickets for a Rome-Florence-Venice trip: $655

 Accommodations